-Presentation attack detection: Dissolving the myth of easy-to-fake face recognition
+Presentation Attack Detection: Dissolving the Myth of easy-to-fake Face Recognition

-One of the most common assumptions concerning face recognition is that it can easily be faked with one’s photo – which, in times of Facebook and Instagram, is publicly available to anyone.
+One of the most common assumptions concerning face recognition is that it can easily be faked with one’s photo ‒ which, in times of Facebook and Instagram, is publicly available to anyone.
 Further, if a facial recognition software cannot be cheated this way, then surely with a video or a 3D avatar.
-This idea is deeply rooted in most peoples’ heads, naturally making biometric authentication seem insecure to them.
+This idea is deeply rooted in most people’s heads, naturally making biometric authentication seem insecure to them.
 This article will work on dissolving the myth of easy-to-fake face recognition by elaborating on a significant innovation called liveness detection.
 Scientifically, this is called presentation attack detection (PAD).
-E.g. it describes the ability of a facial recognition technology to prevent spoofing through 3D masks, videos and photos.
+E.g. it describes the ability of a facial recognition technology to prevent spoofing through 3D masks, deepfake videos, and photos.

 A short history of facial recognition technology